 Individuals with Disabilities Education Act (IDEA) allows local educational agencies (LEAs) to use up to 15% of its IDEA Part B funds for supportive services to help students in kindergarten through grade 12 not yet identified with disabilities, but who require additional academic and behavioral supports to succeed in a general education environment.
 The law encourages LEAs to focus efforts on students in kindergarten through grade three.
 This allowable use of funds should not be confused with either Section 619 Preschool Grants or Part C Early Intervention Programs, which focus on children with disabilities ages birth-to-two and three-to-five, respectively.

-Allowable activities under the new law include:
+Allowable activities under the law include:

 These services are not considered a denial or guarantee of entrance into special education, nor do they include the procedural safeguards.

-If LEAs decide to develop an early intervening program they must report annually to the State education agency on the number of children served under this program and the number of students who subsequently received special education and related services during the preceding two-year period.
+If LEAs decide to develop an early intervening program, they must report annually to the state education agency on the number of children served under this program and the number of students who subsequently received special education and related services during the preceding two-year period.

 Many LEAs already have General Education Intervention or Child Study Teams in place to provide support for students experiencing academic problems in the classroom.
-IDEA allows for a portion of the IDEA funds to support such activities.
+IDEA allows for a portion of the IDEA funds to support these activities.